-Western Siberia is the Company’s key oil production region (44.6% of the LUKOIL Group’s oil production), and its key resource base (49.3% of the LUKOIL Group’s proved oil reserves).
+West Siberia is the Company's key oil production region, and its key resource base.

-The first oil field in Western Siberia was discovered back in 1960, and as early as in 1964 commercial oil production commenced in the region.
-As of today, Western Siberia is Russia's major oil production region.
+The first oil field in West Siberia was discovered in 1960, and as early as in 1964 commercial oil production commenced in the region.
+As of today, West Siberia is Russia's major oil production region.
 Most fields within the region are extra large and located close to each other.

-The Company has had operations in Western Siberia since its establishment, when LangepasUrayKogalymneft state-owned corporate group was created on the basis of Western Siberian enterprises.
+The Company has had operations in West Siberia since its establishment, when LangepasUrayKogalymneft state-owned corporate group was created on the basis of West Siberia enterprises.

-LUKOIL has operations in in two Western Siberian autonomous okrugs: Khanty-Mansi (mostly oil fields) and Yamal-Nenets (mostly gas fields).
+LUKOIL has operations in in two West Siberia autonomous regions: Khanty-Mansi (mostly oil fields) and Yamal-Nenets (mostly gas fields).

-Despite the highly explored Western Siberian reserves, prospecting activities that are under way here demonstrate high performance and efficiency.
+The region's main prospects depend on the development of hard-to-recover reserves, and therefore a strategic goal of the Company is to develop relevant technological capabilities, including pilot operations.
 Enhanced oil recovery, fracturing, sidetracking, horizontal drilling and other techniques are actively deployed in this region.
 The multi-level field development monitoring system that uses geotechnical models helps LUKOIL to constantly optimize its field development operations.

 A number of growth projects are being implemented on a regional scale:

-The Timan-Pechora oil and gas province prospects for significant high-viscosity oil production growth.
+The Timan-Pechora oil and gas province has strong potential for high-viscosity oil production growth.

 In 2000s, an export terminal was constructed near the settlement of Varandei in the Barents Sea due to the growth in production and the region's poor infrastructure.
-The terminal enables year-round shipment of oil from Timan-Pechora province to supply to to the international market including the USA.
-In mid 2008 the terminal was commissioned following the expansion of its capacity up to 12 mln tmln t per year.
+The terminal enables year-round shipment of oil from Timan-Pechora province to be supplied to the international market, particularly in the USA.
+In mid 2008 the terminal was commissioned following the expansion of its capacity up to 12 million tonnes per year.

-The Company is activety developing its growth projects in this region: Yaregskoye and Usinskoye high-viscosity oil fields as well as Trebs and Titov joint venture.
+The Company is activety developing its growth projects in this region: Yaregskoye and Usinskoye high-viscosity oil fields as well as R. Trebs and A. Titov joint venture project.

-In 2011, OJSC LUKOIL and OJSC Bashneft established a joint venture to develop Trebs and Titov fields.
-LUKOIL's share in the project totals 25.1%.
+In 2011, OJSC LUKOIL and OJSC Bashneft established a joint venture to develop R. Trebs and A. Titov oil fields.
+LUKOIL's share in the project is 25.1%.

-R. Trebs and A. Titov fields are the largest onshore oil fields in Russia situated in the north-east of the Nenets Autonomous Okrug.
+R. Trebs and A. Titov fields are in the north-east of the Nenets Autonomous region.
 Both fields are on the Sadayaginskaya bench of the Khoreiver depression.

 LUKOIL has pioneered the development of the Russian sector of the Caspian Sea bed and set the ground for nine field discoveries with combined recoverable reserves of 1.1 billion tonnes of reference fuel in this region.

 The Urals region is the Company's traditional oil and gas production region.
-LUKOIL commenced its operations here in 1995 when shares in a number of the region's producing joint-stock companies were transfered into its authorized capital by order of the Russian Government.
+LUKOIL commenced its operations here in 1995 when shares in a number of the region's producing joint-stock companies were transferred into its authorized capital by the Russian Government's order.

 The Urals fields are relatively small in terms of reserves and are geographically dispersed.
-However, the very well developed transportation infrastructure that is available in this region, as well as the Company-owned refinery and gas processing facilities significantly improve performance of field development operations.
+However, the high-developed transport infrastructure that is available in this region, as well as the Company-owned refinery and gas processing facilities significantly improve performance of field development operations.
 The use of cutting-edge technologies helps improve the oil recovery and increase the region's production.

-In 2016, the region accounted for 16.6% of the Company’s provedproved reserves and 16.7% of oil production.
-The specifics of prospecting activities in Perm Krai are that there are numerous natural protection and water protection zones here within the areas of occurrence of potassium and magnesium salts.
+The specific aspects of prospecting activities in the Perm Territory are numerous natural protection and water protection zones here within the areas of occurrence of potassium and magnesium salts.
 In order to comply with the environmental law and its corporate environmental policy, the Company developed and implemented special energy saving technologies, as well as seismic and drilling techniques.

-LUKOIL commenced its operations here in 1995 when shares in a number of the region’s producing joint-stock companies were transferred to its authorized capital by order of the Russian Government.
+LUKOIL commenced its operations in the Kaliningrad region in 1995 when shares in a number of the region’s producing joint-stock companies were transferred to its authorized capital by the Russian Government’s order.